compose-generator/ccom/docs/docs/intro.md

 # Introduction
-CCom is a language for having the possiblity to define conditional sections in common data formats, which do not allow logic by default.
-It acts like a pre-processor and can evaluate the conditional expressions, defined by you, based on a JSON data object, which you can pass to CCom along with the input file. <br>
-To get started with CCom, visit our [quick-start guide](../quick-start).
+CCom is a language that allows you to define conditional sections in common data formats, which do not allow logic by default.
+It acts like a pre-processor and can evaluate your conditional expressions, based on a JSON data object that you can pass to CCom alongside an input file.
+In order to get started, visit our [quick-start guide](../quick-start).

 Here you can see a demo, how to use CCom to process a YAML data file with conditional sections: